Nozstock: The Hidden Valley: Past Performers

 The comedy stage has hosted names such as Reginald D. Hunter, Seann Walsh, Russell Howard, Henning Wehn, Richard Herring, Howard Marks, Josh Widdicombe, Cardinal Burns, Phil Kay, The Rubberbandits, Brendan Burns, Devvo, Charlie Chuck, Stephen Frost of Whose Line is it Anyway? fame.

 Stages

-The festival is run over ten stages: live music and acoustic stages, DJ stages, a hip-hop stage, a psytrance stage, one theatre and cabaret tent, one comedy tent, a cinema tent, as well as a roaming spoken word tent and circus, fire and performance walkabout acts.
+The festival was run over ten stages: live music and acoustic stages, DJ stages, a hip-hop stage, a psytrance stage, one theatre and cabaret tent, one comedy tent, a cinema tent, as well as a roaming spoken word tent and circus, fire and performance walkabout acts.

 Stage descriptions are taken from the Nozstock website.

 Orchard Stage

 At the heart of the festival site and set in the auditorium of the Orchard is Nozstock’s main stage.
 Here you can expect to dance your socks off to a bill showcasing homegrown talent, alongside the pick of the national newcomer crop and the best of more established acts.
 A brilliant mix of bands from all over the world will pick up the pace with rock, indie, ska, hip hop, world percussion and some surprises.